All resources

 Combining Values and Cell References with AVERAGE

-Combining values and cell references with the AVERAGE function in Google Sheets allows you to calculate the mean of both specific numbers and data within cells.
+Combining values and cell references with AVERAGE allows you to calculate the mean of both specific numbers and data within cells.

 You can manually input numbers along with cell references in the formula, giving you the flexibility to include both fixed values and dynamic data from your spreadsheet.
 This approach is useful when you want to average a mix of specific values and cell-stored data in a single calculation.

 Suppose we have an additional salary for an employee that hasn't been added to the sheet.
-We can calculate the average salary of all employees using the following formula:
+We can get the average salary of all employees using the following formula:

 =AVERAGE(C3:C12,6523)